yyc556/yyc556/README.md

 ## Hi there 👋
 * 🏫 I'm currently studying at NCHU(National Chung Hsing University)
-* 👩🏻‍💻 Major in Management of Information Systems.
+* 🤖 Major in Management of Information Systems.
+* 👩🏻‍💻 I have been working as an intern at NCHC(National Center for High-performance Computing)

 * ⚡ Languages and Tools